Kindle Canada Review

 In addition, shipping usually costs around $21, and there is an additional import fee of about $31 or so.

-Supported Formats and Format Conversions
+Supported Formats and Format Conversion

 This biggest knock on Kindle is that it isn't an open device and doesn't support a wide variety of ebook formats.
 However, there are a few options for getting around this for non-DRM files.